 Provide A Way To Opt Out

 Per the CAN-SPAM Act, you are legally required to provide clear guidance on how the recipient can opt out of future emails.
-You can provide an email address for them to contact or link to an opt-out page where they can fill out their information and confirm their request.
+You can provide an email address for them to contact or a link to an opt-out page where they can fill out their information and confirm their request.
 Along with providing a way to opt out, you must honor each request as soon as possible.